dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 date: 2025-09-10T04:00:00-04:00
 ---

-It is well-known that revocation for HTTPS doesn't work.
-Adam Langley [wrote about it][agl-revocation] over 10 years ago.
-Since then, the Web PKI has drastically changed for the better, despite not "solving" revocation.
+Adam Langley wrote about how [revocation for in the Web PKI doesn't work][agl-revocation] over 10 years ago.
+Since then, the Web PKI has drastically changed for the better, despite not initially appear to "solve" revocation.
-Unfortunately, many people interpret Adam's post to mean "we must build a better revocation system for the Web PKI, today", when in fact, the reality is that _revocation does not make sense to solve_, and people should stop trying to solve it directly, because **the actual solution to revocation in the public Web PKI is short-lived certificates**.
+Unfortunately, many people interpret Adam's post to mean "we must build a better revocation system for the Web PKI, today", when in fact, the reality is that _revocation does not make sense to solve anymore_, and people should stop trying to solve it directly, because **the actual solution to revocation in the public Web PKI is short-lived certificates**.

 The short version of why revocation doesn't work in practice is that [OCSP][ocsp] is too slow and unreliable to be blocking, and too much of a